gumbandapp/gumband-sdk-demo/README.md

 Run `npm run start` to launch the Electron app and connect to Gumband.

+After a few seconds, stop the Electron app and run `npm run start` again.
+This is only necessary because of [an existing bug](https://deeplocal.atlassian.net/browse/GUM-932) related to default setting values.

 ## Gumband Integrations in this Demo:

 #### Operation Mode ####